artmobilis/ArtMobilis-js/README.md

-# Art Mobilis - Prototype ionic/angularjs/openstreetmap/ar
+# Art Mobilis - A public space augmented reality artistic route javascript application

 ##Quick launch
 From the root folder,  execute `ionic serve` into a console.